-We all clean our hands many times in a day.
-And the harsh soap (which is also expensive) leaves our hands feeling dry and itchy, unless you follow it up with a moisturizer.
-We all clean our hands many times in a day.
-And the harsh soap (which is also expensive) leaves our hands feeling dry and itchy, unless you follow it up with a moisturizer.
+We all clean our hands many times a day, especially now with the pandemic situation.
+And the harsh soap (which is also expensive) leaves our hands feeling dry and itchy unless you follow it up with a moisturizer.

 Let’s have a look at a simple recipe to make liquid hand soap right at home, that is easy on your pocket and gentle on your hands at the same time.

 Before that, let’s get this one nagging question out of our way.

 Are Home-made Soaps As Effective As Antibacterial Soaps?

 Anti-bacterial soaps are hugely popular today.
 But despite what scores of advertisements of antibacterial soaps will have you believe, plain soap and water are enough to kill germs.
 In fact, washing your hands with good old soap and warm water for 15 seconds is all you need to clean and disinfect your hands most effectively.
 Also, anti-bacterial soaps, which are shown to be more effective against germs, and are obviously priced higher than ordinary soaps, are in no way more effective at killing germs than a good old-fashioned bar of soap.
 Quite surprisingly, extensive use of anti-bacterial soaps also creates strains of hardy bacteria that are very difficult to kill.
 Let’s move on to the recipe now!

 - 2 tablespoons of Glycerin

 You need to use the soap bars you have and crush or grate them into small bits.
 You can either choose to grate them or stick them in a mixer or food processor.
 Another trick is to microwave the bars of soap for two minutes and just crush them with your hands.